 Here again the 2-Way was above average but not the best with a score of 7 out of 10.
 The interface is simple and easy to understand, but thing like setting the clock and programmable timer does involve a lot of button pushing.
 The water tank is easy to fill and the carafe has a nice handle and a good, controlled pour.
 Ultimately it only lost out to the super simple pod-style machines and models like the OXO on that use knobs for things that need to be adjusted in large increments (like setting the programmable function).

 We found the 2-Way quite easy to clean, with only the mess-free pod machines besting it in our testing.
 The carafe has a large opening, so it was easy to get in and scrub (if you use the single serve function brewed directly into a cup you don't even have to worry about cleaning the carafe).
 It is also dishwasher safe.
 Paper filters make removing and disposing of old grinds easily.

 Descaling (a long term cleaning task performed every 3-6 months) involved a lot of flushing water and cleaning solution through the machine.
 In the end it took us 40 minutes, well shy of the average 60-minute descaling process.

-If you're ok with teh burnt taste produced by the 2-Way, it offers a great value in that it mimics most of the convenience offered by pod style machines without the extra cost (and waste).
-Listing for $60, it is also much less of an original investment when compared to pod machines that go for $100-$200.
-However, if you don't like that burnt taste you're better off sacrificing convenience and getting the $30 Black & Decker CM1160B.
+If you're ok with the burnt taste produced by the 2-Way, it offers a great value in that it mimics most of the convenience offered by pod style machines without the extra cost (and waste).
+It is also much less of an original investment when compared to pod machines that go for $100-$200.
+However, if you don't like that burnt taste you're better off sacrificing convenience and getting the Black & Decker CM1160B.
 Or you could accept the motto of paying extra for convenience and get a Nespresso machine (we recommend the Vertuoline, which lets you make both coffee and espresso).

 The Hamilton Beach 2-Way is a great and convenient machine, but is held back the burnt taste that it lends to coffee.